How does this company make money?

 Who depends on this company?

-Chinese Android smartphone users who would lose real-time malware protection and face increased exposure to mobile security breaches if the software were removed; Chinese enterprise customers whose network security monitoring would degrade without the threat detection services; and Chinese advertising partners whose access to security-conscious user segments would diminish if the installed base contracted.
+Chinese Android smartphone users who have the app pre-installed would lose real-time malware protection and face greater risk of mobile security breaches if the company stopped.
+Chinese enterprise customers would see their network threat detection degrade.
+Chinese advertising partners would lose access to the large, security-focused user segment the app provides.

 How does this company scale?